Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Included Meals: Breakfast, Lunch, Dinner

-Meet the barge in Nittel for a cruising lunch to Wasserbillig, Luxembourg.
-From here, you may cruise or continue cycling.
-If you choose our longer option, you ride past Konz, a small city at the confluence of the Mosel and Saar rivers, then continue into the Saarland along the more intimate Saar River.
-Wooded mountains, wide meadows, farmsteads, and villages mark your progress as you ride.
-Later this afternoon, arrive in Saarburg, a medieval riverside jewel at the foot of a castle.
-The town center boasts a roaring 65-foot (19.8-meter) waterfall.
-Spend the rest of the day exploring this lovely town, or continue cycling a loop south of Saarburg along the Saar River.
+Rejoin the barge in Nittel for a cruising lunch to Wasserbillig, Luxembourg.
+From here, you may continue cruising or resume cycling.
+If you opt for the longer ride, follow the Mosel past Konz—a small city at the confluence of the Mosel and Saar rivers—before continuing into the Saarland along the more intimate Saar River.
+As you ride, wooded mountains, wide meadows, farmsteads, and villages create a picturesque landscape.
+Later this afternoon, arrive in Saarburg, a medieval riverside gem at the foot of a castle.
+Its charming town center is home to a dramatic 65-foot (19.8-meter) waterfall.
+Spend the rest of the day exploring this lovely town, or take an optional loop ride south of Saarburg along the Saar River.

 Today’s Ride Choices